 Wristbands must be worn at all times and shown for entry into Folk Fest campgrounds and the Festival site.
 Wristbands are non-transferable and non-exchangeable.
 If your wristband is removed or tampered with, it cannot be replaced and you will not be allowed entry.

 Disorderly conduct is not tolerated at Folk Fest.
 This includes drunkenness, rowdy or otherwise disorderly conduct, obscene, crude or abusive language, taking inappropriate or non-consensual photographs or video and/or failure to follow directions from Festival staff and volunteers.
-Please see our Safer Spaces Policy for more information.
+Please see Community Wellness for more information.

 The Festival site is fully licensed meaning you can enjoy your favourite beverage while listening to your favourite band.
 The Family Area is an alcohol free zone and we remind everyone to be respectful of your neighbours.

 No smoking or vaping of any kind (including medical cannabis) in seating areas, including taverns or under tents.
 If you do smoke, please stand away from crowded areas.
 In Manitoba, smoking or vaping non-medical cannabis is illegal in all public places, including Birds Hill Provincial Park.
 For more information, please refer to the Cannabis and Manitoba Provincial Parks Questions and Answers document from the Government of Manitoba.
 Free pocket ashtrays are available at Audience Services.

 Leave no trace and pack out everything you bring in.
 Campsites must be kept clean.
 Take all of your waste to the receptacles provided.
 Make sure water taps are turned off when not in use.
 Remove any ropes you tie to trees when you leave.

 Take conversations away from seating areas.
 Please be respectful of performers and other folkies and have your conversations (in person or on the phone) away from the crowd.